Fall of Mosul: Fall of Mosul

 On 9 June, ISIL executed fifteen Iraqi security force members who were captured in Tikrit.
 According to CBS News, ISIL fighters armed with machine guns and rocket-propelled grenades stormed the Nineveh provincial headquarters that same day.
 By that time, the Fourth Battalion were among the last local police fighting the attackers, the rest of the defense forces having run away or joined the opposition.
 Lacking plans and ammunition, Gharawi ordered the Iraqi military to retreat on the advice of retired general Khaled al-Obeidi.
 On that same night, ISIL and Sunni militants attacked Mosul, causing heavy fighting overnight.
 Iraqi Army soldiers fled the city while it was under attack, allowing the militants to control much of Mosul by midday on 10 June.
 The militants seized numerous facilities, including Mosul International Airport, which had served as a hub for the U.S. military in the region.
 Militants captured the helicopters present at the airport, in addition to "several villages" and a military airbase in south Saladin Governorate.
 The Iraqi army "crumbled in the face of the militant assault", which is evidenced by the fact that soldiers abandoned their weapons and dressed as civilians to blend in with the noncombatants.

-The city fell to the ISIL on 10 June 2014 after four days of clashes between the insurgents and the Iraqi military.
+The city fell to the IS on 10 June 2014 after four days of clashes between the insurgents and the Iraqi military.
 There were reports that the group was advancing from Mosul to Kirkuk at the time.
 While capturing the city, the group freed nearly 1,000 prisoners, some of whom were greeted by the fighters.
 Black flags were also flown over government buildings.